 Pilkington Optiwhite™ glass

 The interior of my Rainforest Terrarium is accessed via two sliding doors that are situated at the front of this terrarium.
 I specified to have these sliding doors and the top (ceiling) glass panel made from Pilkington Optiwhite™ glass – a special low-iron glass, that gives an astonishingly clear and transparent view through the glass, there’s almost no green tint over this glass at all.
 The Pilkington Optiwhite™ glass allows maximum light transmission through the top glass panel, while the use of Pilkington Optiwhite™ glass in the sliding doors (at the front of the Rainforest Terrarium) gives a clear view of the plants inside.
 I am so glad that I made the decision to use this glass for these two areas of my Rainforest Terrarium, as the Pilkington Optiwhite™ glass makes such a difference – you can barely see the glass!

 Making the best use of your budget to design a great terrarium!

-If you’re working to a budget, I would advise using Pilkington Optiwhite™ glass for the panels that will provide you with the greatest benefit and effect – which in most circumstances, would usually be the front and the top glass panels of your terrarium – if your budget allows you to use this glass for both of these areas.
-Or, if the cost of the glass for these two areas is prohibitive – you could use Pilkington Optiwhite™ glass to form the front panels of your terrarium – in most circumstances, if you can only choose one panel of this glass, you’ll receive the greatest benefit from using Pilkington Optiwhite™ glass to form the panel of glass on the side of your terrarium that you’ll view most often, which is usually the front.
+If you’re working to a budget, I would advise using Pilkington Optiwhite™ glass for the panels that will provide you with the greatest benefit and effect, which in most circumstances, would usually be the front and the top glass panels of your terrarium – if your budget allows you to use this glass for both of these areas.
+Alternatively, if the cost of the glass for these two areas is prohibitive, you could use Pilkington Optiwhite™ glass to form the front panels of your terrarium.
+In most circumstances, if you can only choose one panel of this glass, you’ll receive the greatest benefit from using Pilkington Optiwhite™ glass to form the panel of glass on the side of your terrarium that you’ll view most often, which is usually the front.